 There is a living person on the other end of your website, seeking advocacy and guidance for a huge life decision and large purchase consideration.
 A bot and/or A.I. cannot resonate with their very real and unique needs.
 A customer cannot trust an entity that has not experienced what they are experiencing.
 Similarly to any relationship, friendship, etc.: trust is necessary to customers when it comes to shopping with brands.

 Customers certainly remember good experiences.
 Customers especially remember bad experiences and are keen to warn their friends, family, and the community at large about them.
 This goes beyond the vehicle sales process and into reputation management, but every part of the process has ripples that extend to your status in the community.

 It might sound cliché, but first impressions are often the perceptions that customers will take with them well beyond their journey with your business.
 If the first impression of your conversational commerce experience already displays elements of miscommunication and mistrust, your potential customers’ memory of you may already be ruined, and the message can spread fast among their closest friends and family.

-Good, equitable conversations are necessary at so many touchpoints for car dealerships.
+Good, equitable conversational commerce is necessary at so many touch points for car dealerships.
 Check out these other solutions ActivEngage offers from our flexible suite of products: